MatthewParnham/programming-languages-2019/Lab1-Lambda-Calculus/LambdaNatInc/README.md

 ## Run a File

-Easiest way to run a file is with `cat test/test-xxyz.lc | docker run -i --rm lambdanat`.
+Easiest way to run a file is with `cat test/test-xxyz.lc | docker run -i --rm lambdaparse`.

 ## Debug